zhenxiao-yu/zhenxiao-yu/README.md

-# Hi there, I'm Mark 👋
+# Hi there, I'm Mark 👨‍💻

-## I'm a Developer, Student, and Artist!!
+## I'm a Developer, Student, and Artist in Ontario
-- 🌱 I’m currently learning everything 🤣
+- 🧠 I’m currently learning Spring Cloud, Tailwind CSS and MongoDB
+- 🥅 2022 Goals: Deploy my first dapp
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: